-As I've mentioned previously, The Ordinary is an affordable beauty brand offering up high-performance formulations with ingredients at their core.
-Ask any beauty junkie or skincare fanatic about them and chances are they'll have a couple of products in their bathroom cabinets.
+As I've mentioned previously, The Ordinary is an affordable beauty brand offering up high-performance formulations with ingredients at its core.
+Ask any beauty or skincare fanatic about the brand, and chances are they'll have a couple of products in their bathroom cabinets.

 Admittedly, if you aren't already clued about the ingredients you should be putting on your face, The Ordinary can feel a little overwhelming at first.
-But with a little research into your skin concerns and needs, it's a great purse-friendly brand to get on board with.
+But with a little research into your skin concerns and needs, it's a great affordable beauty brand to get on board with.

 If I could only pick one product to recommend from The Ordinary, it would be this.
-Niacinamide is something of a wonder ingredient when it comes to congested skin, as it manages to both calm inflammation and reduces blemish-causing bacteria while improving your skin's moisture retention so it won't feel dried out.
-The addition of zinc helps to repair any skin damage and boost collagen for plump, healthier-looking skin.
-I apply it to clean skin (before my moisturiser) on evenings when I want to calm down blemishes fast.
+Niacinamide is something of a wonder ingredient when it comes to congested skin, as it manages to calm inflammation and reduce blemish-causing bacteria while improving your skin's moisture retention so it won't feel dried out.
+The addition of zinc helps to repair any skin damage and boost collagen for plumper, healthier-looking skin.
+I apply it to clean skin (before my moisturiser) on days when I have a major breakout and want to calm down blemishes fast.

 I've raved enough about this caffeine-infused eye serum here, so I won't go on about it.
 To put it simply, it's a lightweight eye serum that genuinely refreshes and brightens the under-eye area when you're looking tired.
 I apply it every morning after my other serums and before my moisturiser.

 The Ordinary Buffet

 Who should use it: people who want to minimise fine lines and plump tired skin